CtrlK

 Distinctiveness Conflict Risk

-The mention of 'parts-mcp' and 'electronic components' provides some distinctiveness, but the vague framing around 'tool sequencing, decision patterns, and multi-step workflows' could overlap with any MCP-based workflow skill.
+The mention of 'parts-mcp' and 'electronic components' provides some distinctiveness, but 'tool sequencing, decision patterns, and multi-step workflows' is generic enough to overlap with any agent workflow guide.
+The niche is partially defined but not sharply delineated.

 2 / 3